Darrell Stetler II

 Pastors today have more to administrate than ever, and they’re often overwhelmed & frustrated.
 There’s a lot of “shadow work” that drains time and creative energy.

-Here’s the biggest thing you could do if you want to help him:
+Here’s the biggest thing you could do if you want to support your paster:

-Ask him if you can take something over.
+Ask him if you can some part of his load.